 This course is primarily focused on biochemical and pathological aspects of a plant's life.
 This course provides an understanding of why protein catalysts are important in the field of plant biochemistry and plant pathology.
 More specifically, the role enzymes play in the basic cellular processes of plant growth and development is presented.
 Topics related to plant pathology are presented; such as plant disease epidemics, plant diagnosis, plant diseases caused by fungi, bacteria, nematodes, viruses, and plant-pathogen interaction, at the ecological, physiological and genetic level.
 (Prerequisites: BIOL-321 and BIOL-325 or equivalent courses.)
 Lab 3, Lecture 3 (Fall, Spring).

-In this course, students will explore applied topics in companion, agriculture, and wildlife animal nutrition.
-Emphasis will be placed on an overview of nutrient classes and methods of nutrient analysis, biological nutrient requirements and common problems arising from nutrient deficiencies, comparative digestive strategies, and specialized adaptations of animal with different feeding strategies.
+Students will explore applied topics in companion, agriculture, and wildlife animal nutrition.
+Emphasis will be placed on an overview of nutrient classes and methods of nutrient analysis, biological nutrient requirements, comparative digestive strategies, and specialized adaptations of animal taxa with different feeding strategies.
 Class discussions will focus on reading and interpretation of primary literature and investigating applied nutritional research questions.
-(Prerequisite: BIOL-212 or BIOL-313 or equivalent.)
+(Pre-requisite: BIOL-202 or BIOL-206 or BIOL-212 or BIOL-265 or equivalent course.)
 Lecture 3 (Fall).

 Principles of Food Production and Service